 Published: Friday, 18 June 2021

 Breast implants offer patients the opportunity to increase their breast size, but as our bodies vary so much from one to the other, it makes sense that a variety of implants be available.
 In consultation, you and your surgeon will discuss your needs, expectations and examine your existing breasts to determine the ideal breast implant type and size for you.
 We encourage our patients to be as informed as possible on all aspects of their prospective breast enlargement procedure; here, you'll find a breakdown of all the breast implant types available.

 Silicone Gel Implants

-The silicone shell of the implant is filled with liquid, soft gel which comes pre-filled before insertion.
+The silicone shell of the implant is filled with liquid, soft gel, which comes pre-filled before insertion.
 The silicone breast implant is less likely to rupture in comparison to a saline implant.
-This type of breast implant is the most popular in the UK as it looks, feels and behaves the way a natural breast does.
+This type of breast implant is the most popular in the UK as it looks, feels, and behaves like a natural breast does.
 Furthermore, as it is less likely to rupture than a saline breast implant, patients often keep them in place for much longer.

-Saline implants are composed of sterile salt water and are often filled through a valve after insertion.
+Saline implants are composed of sterile saltwater and are often filled through a valve after insertion.
 Due to the nature of the breast implant, they may be more prone to rupture or deflation at an earlier stage than other implants.
-Saline breast implants can feel and look less natural compared to silicone implants because of this, they are the least commonly used implants on the market.
+Saline breast implants can feel and look less natural than silicone implants; because of this, they are the least commonly used implants on the market.

 Highly-cohesive silicone gel